If you find yourself troubled by something mysterious, or a problem that's hard to solve, there's a place you can go where you'll always find help...

-Accidental Misnaming: Haru accidentally calls the Baron's portly associate Muta "Buta" (which is Japanese for "pig"), to his annoyance.
+Accidental Misnaming: Haru accidentally calls the Baron's portly associate Muta "Buta",note Japanese for "pig" to his annoyance.
 This gag is kept in the dub by having Haru call him "Moo-ta", invoking the cow sound.
 She also calls him "Fatso" at several points.

-Aerith and Bob: Let's just say that "von Gikkingen" might sound too weird for a surname.
-Even for Germans.
-Not to mention it has no translation since a surname with "von" (of) in it is usually combined with an actual word.
+Aerith and Bob: "Von Gikkingen" might sound too weird for a surname, even for Germans.
+It has no translation since a surname with "von" (of) in it is usually combined with an actual word.

 Played for Laughs with the knife-thrower's lovely assistant.
 When the knife (or in this case, squid) was thrown in the target, it missed her (of course) but not the straps on what she was wearing, causing it to fall off where afterwards, she covers her chest and runs away crying.
 Which is weird because not only are many of the cats bare-chested anyway, that's not wherethey'resupposed to go at all.

 Arranged Marriage: The king tried to wed Haru to Luna.
 But when he found out that Luna already wanted to marry Yuki, he has no objection at all and is very happy for his son.
 So he tries to get Haru to marry him.